openSUSE-Rust/obs-service-cargo/README.md

 </services>
 ```

-[!INFO]
+[!IMPORTANT]

-If you are not sure what to do, let a security expert assess and audit it for you by just pushing the new update
+If you are not sure what to do, let a security expert assess and audit it for you by just pushing the new update.

 ## Using `cargotoml` parameter